nathanielng/materials-nlp/README.md

-# Scientific Papers NLP
+# Coding Tools for Scientific Research

 ## 1. Background

+This is a set of coding tools for scientific research.
+There are currently two parts - a parsing and natural language processing engine

+### 1.1 Parsing & Natural Language Processing Engine and API Client

-This is a Natural Language Processing (NLP) engine for scientific papers.
+This is a parsing & Natural Language Processing (NLP) engine and API Client for scientific papers.
+It will allow papers in PDF format to be parsed for their DOI's (digital object identifiers) or their arXiv IDs.

-For the time being, development will be prioritized towards the following
+Inn terms of API cliennts, for the time being, development will be prioritized towards the following

 1. Elsevier API at [dev.elsevier.com/](http://dev.elsevier.com/)
 2. [Crossref API](https://www.crossref.org/services/metadata-delivery/rest-api/) via [crossref_commons_py](https://gitlab.com/crossref/crossref_commons_py)